-Which Legal? is an advice only service, specialising in consumer law, employment rights and setting up or creating your Will or Power of Attorney.
+The service is an advice-only service, specialising in consumer law, employment rights and setting up or creating your Will or Power of Attorney.

 We also provide advice to help you represent yourself at Small Claims Court (where value is less than £10,000 in England or £3,000 in Scotland and Northern Ireland), but we cannot provide representation in court, for you or on your behalf.

-Our advice spans across consumer rights but does not cover criminal or family law.
+Our advice spans consumer rights but does not cover criminal or family law.

 We are not able to draft documents on your behalf (unless in relation to a Settlement Agreement), but we can advise you on how to fill these in and provide you with tried and tested templates so you have the tools and knowledge you need to effectively tackle your issue.